Directors’ Duties: The UK Perspective

 In July 2018, the FRC published its revised non-mandatory and non-prescriptive Guidance on Board Effectiveness to assist boards to understand and consider good practice in the context of their corporate governance obligations.
 The Guidance on Board Effectiveness adopts the same structure as the Corporate Governance Code.
 However, there is not space in this chapter to summarise the good practices identified, other than to note that it places a strong emphasis on tone from the top and the continual monitoring of culture.
 Two important sources of cultural data identified are (1) whistleblowing, grievance and ‘speak-up’ data and (2) attitudes to regulators, internal audit and employees.
 The Guidance on Board Effectiveness also suggests taking an integrated approach, noting that resources, internal audit, risk and compliance all have a role to play.
 Providing examples of questions the board can pose itself on different issues, the Guidance on Board Effectiveness is a rich source of information for those assisting a company with remediation or cultural transformation in the context of an investigation (or outside the investigative process).

 The CA 2006 requires that all companies, other than those entitled to the small companies’ exemption, prepare a stand-alone strategic report.
+The FRC has recently clarified that the requirement to produce a strategic report includes companies that are categorised as ‘medium-sized’ under section 465 CA 2006 but are excluded from being treated as such because they are ineligible under section 467 CA 2006.
 The statutory purpose of the strategic report is to ‘inform the members of the company and help them assess how directors have performed their duty’ under section 172 (duty to promote the success of the company for the benefit of members as a whole) and in doing so to have regard to the non-exhaustive range of stakeholder interests and other considerations set out in that section.
 The strategic report must include an explanation of the principal risks and uncertainties faced by the business and disclose information about a number of issues, including material anti-corruption and anti-bribery issues.

 Since 2007, when it first came into force, section 172 has, therefore, enshrined the importance of the consideration of wider interested groups in the creation of a successful business for the benefit of shareholders.
 However, in light of a number of high-profile examples of poor corporate governance – where there was little evidence that appropriate regard had been had to the needs of a broader range of stakeholders (including employees, suppliers and pension beneficiaries) – the government brought forward The Companies (Miscellaneous Reporting) Regulations 2018 (Reporting Regulations) to fulfil its commitment to strengthen stakeholder voices in boardroom decision-making.